astral-sh/packse/README.md

 When a scenario is built, it is given a unique identifier based on a hash of the scenario contents and the project templates used to generate the packages.
 Each package in the scenario will include the unique identifier.

+The `PACKSE_VERSION_SEED` environment variable can be used to override the seed used to generate the unique identifier, allowing versions to differ based on information outside of packse.

 ### Viewing scenarios

 **Not yet implemented**